-High-performance server-side verification with the Rust SDK.
+High-performance webhook verification in Rust with Axum.
 Add visitor identification, bot detection, and smart signals to your Rust application in minutes.

 Add the SDK to your project with your preferred package manager.

-npm install tracioyarn add traciopnpm add tracioGet up and running with the minimal setup.
+npm install axumyarn add axumpnpm add axumGet up and running with the minimal setup.

 Full API reference, integration guides, and best practices.